hemachaitanya/Complete-Kubernetes/README.md

     - Only one is the leader and the rest are on stand-by
 - A cluster like minikube does not HA, it is only one cluster
 - If you are going to use a cluster on AWS, kops can do the heavy lifting for you
+## Key concepts and components of container orchestration include

+### Containers:
+Containers are lightweight, portable, and isolated environments that package applications and their dependencies.
+They provide consistency across different environments, such as development, testing, and production.

+### Orchestration Platform:
+The container orchestration platform is a software system or service that manages containerized applications.
+Popular container orchestration platforms include Kubernetes, Docker Swarm, and Apache Mesos.

+## Container Orchestration Features:

+### Deployment:
+Automatically deploy containerized applications to a cluster of machines.
+Scaling: Dynamically scale containers based on resource utilization or demand.
+### Load Balancing:
+Distribute incoming traffic across multiple containers to ensure high availability and even workload distribution.
+### Service Discovery:
+Automatically discover and register services so that containers can communicate with each other.
+### Rolling Updates:
+Perform zero-downtime updates by gradually replacing old containers with new ones.
+### Health Monitoring:
+Continuously monitor the health of containers and automatically replace or restart failed ones.
+### Resource Allocation:
+Efficiently allocate CPU, memory, and other resources to containers.
+Configuration Management: Manage application configuration, secrets, and environment variables.
+### Storage Orchestration:
+Handle persistent storage for stateful applications.
+### Container Clusters:
+Container orchestration platforms manage a cluster of machines (nodes) that run containers.
+These nodes can be physical servers, virtual machines, or cloud instances.

+### API and Command-Line Interface (CLI):
+Container orchestration platforms offer APIs and CLI tools that allow developers and operators to interact with and control the orchestration environment programmatically.

+### Container Registry:
+A container registry is a repository for storing container images.
+Common container registries include Docker Hub, Google Container Registry, and AWS Elastic Container Registry (ECR).

+### Networking:
+Container orchestration platforms provide networking solutions to enable communication between containers running on different nodes within the cluster.

+### Persistent Storage:
+Some container orchestration platforms offer solutions for managing and provisioning persistent storage volumes for stateful applications.

+### Secrets Management:
+Securely manage sensitive information such as passwords, API keys, and certificates required by containers.

+### Monitoring and Logging:
+Integration with monitoring and logging tools helps track the performance and health of containers and applications.

+### Security:
+Container orchestration platforms implement security features like role-based access control (RBAC), network policies, and container isolation to enhance application security

+## Key aspects of orchestration in Kubernetes include

+### Deployment:
+Kubernetes enables you to define and declare how your application should be deployed using a declarative configuration called a Deployment.
+You specify the desired state, including the number of replicas (containers) to run, the container image to use, and other configuration details.
+Kubernetes ensures that the actual state matches the desired state by creating or updating containers as needed.

+### Scaling:
+Kubernetes allows you to scale your application horizontally by adjusting the number of replicas.
+You can manually scale up or down based on demand, or you can set up autoscaling policies to automatically adjust the replica count based on resource utilization or custom metrics.

+### Service Discovery and Load Balancing:
+Kubernetes provides a service abstraction that allows containers to discover and communicate with each other using DNS or environment variables.
+It also manages load balancing for incoming traffic to services, distributing requests among the available containers.

+### Rolling Updates and Rollbacks:
+Kubernetes supports rolling updates, allowing you to change the configuration or container image of your application gradually without causing downtime.
+If a problem is detected during an update, Kubernetes can roll back to the previous version automatically.

+### Health Monitoring and Self-healing:
+Kubernetes continually monitors the health of containers and nodes.
+If a container or node becomes unhealthy, Kubernetes can automatically replace the failing container or reschedule it to a healthy node.

+### Resource Management:
+Kubernetes provides tools for allocating and managing CPU and memory resources for containers.
+Resource requests and limits can be set to ensure fair resource distribution and prevent resource contention.

+### Configuration Management:
+Kubernetes allows you to manage configuration data and secrets separately from your application code.
+ConfigMaps and Secrets are used to inject configuration settings and sensitive data into containers.

+### Storage Orchestration:
+Kubernetes offers various storage options, including persistent volumes (PVs) and persistent volume claims (PVCs), to manage storage resources for stateful applications.

+### Networking:
+Kubernetes manages networking between containers within the cluster and ensures that containers can communicate with each other as well as with external services.
+Network policies can be used to define communication rules.

+### Security:
+Kubernetes provides security features like role-based access control (RBAC), PodSecurityPolicies, and network policies to control access and secure your cluster.

+### Extensions:
+Kubernetes is highly extensible and allows you to integrate additional functionality through custom resources, controllers, and plugins.
 ## Credit

 - https://www.github.com/jleetutorial/
+-